 She only wishes she had found unionism back when she was being exploited by dodgy bosses so she could have helped her and her co-workers wrangle back thousands of dollars of stolen wages!
 Oops!

-Outside of YWC she organises for a climate jobs guarantee with Tomorrow Movement, spends time appreciating nature, writes, and unfortunately follows too much that is going on in politics.
+Outside of YWC she organises for a climate jobs guarantee with Tomorrow Movement, spends time appreciating nature, and writes.

 Neo (he/they) is a secondary student-teacher.
 Having worked in a variety of industries he has dealt first hand with the exploitation and mistreatment young workers face everyday, but has always found the unions to be the greatest support.